pickyourtrail_logo

 Schilthorn Switzerland (Piz Gloria): Cable Car, Tickets, Activities & Travel Guide

-Rising dramatically above the Bernese Oberland, the Schilthorn Switzerland is one of the most iconic mountain experiences in the country, combining breathtaking Alpine scenery, thrilling cable car journeys, panoramic dining, and cinematic history in a single destination.
-Located at 2,970 metres above sea level, this spectacular summit is best known for its uninterrupted 360-degree views over the Swiss Alps, including legendary peaks like the Eiger, Mönch, and Jungfrau.
+Rising dramatically above the Bernese Oberland, Schilthorn is one of the most complete mountain experiences in Switzerland.
+This mountain combines Alpine scenery, a thrilling cable car ascent, panoramic dining, and cinematic history, all in a single destination.
+At 2,970 metres above sea level, the summit delivers uninterrupted 360-degree views across the Swiss Alps, including the Eiger, Mönch, and Jungfrau.

 Quick Facts: Schilthorn at a Glance